-Staff and pupils took part in a “Drop Everything and Read” Day, a great way to get everyone in school reading!
+Staff and students at Saint Paul’s take part in whole school reading every Wednesday during form time, a great way to get everyone in school reading!

-The aim of the day was to encourage and develop the pupils’ enjoyment of reading.
-The pupils could bring in their own books or borrow a book from the school library where there were many award winning books to choose from ranging from chillers and thrillers to war stories, drama and comedy.
+The aim of the sessions is to encourage and develop the students’ enjoyment of reading.
+The students can bring in their own books or borrow a book from the school library where there were many award winning books to choose from ranging from chillers and thrillers to war stories, drama and comedy.

-“The celebration of reading was designed to remind pupils and staff of all ages to make reading a priority activity in their lives,” explained Mrs Irena Savova, Librarian, from Saint Paul’s.
+“The celebration of reading was designed to remind students and staff of all ages to make reading a priority activity in their lives,” explained Mr Sharrock.
 “We want people to make reading a regular part of their routine . . . whether they’re reading solo or together with their classmates, parents, or friends.
-The event was designed to help pupils to develop a life-long love of reading.
-The pupils could borrow books from the library where the titles are carefully chosen to reflect all tastes and abilities.
-It is very important to instill in young people a need and desire to read.
+The sessions are designed to help students to develop a life-long love of reading.
+The students can borrow books from the library where the titles are carefully chosen to reflect all tastes and abilities.
+It is very important to instil in young people a need and desire to read.
 Research shows that teenagers who choose to pick up a book for pleasure are more likely to succeed in life.”